The SPA Rules

 Work that is accepted for exhibition will not be released until all exhibitions have been completed.

 The decision of the judges is final and no correspondence can be entered into.
 All works are judged on an equal and anonymous basis.
+We ask for artists to cover their signatures in digital images.

 All notifications from the SACCT to artists regarding receipts, submissions and collections will be via email.